 Columbia City’s business community turned to its past in an effort to protect its future, winning status as a Landmark District in 1978.
 The designation provides tax breaks for owners who rehabilitate historic buildings.
 City funds have been used to pave the sidewalks with brick and plant street trees.
 As a result of these and other efforts, Columbia City today has a renewed feeling of vitality, while retaining much of the look of a turn-of-the-century milltown.

 The pedestrian-friendly neighborhood includes more than 40 historic commercial and residential buildings.
 At the center is a “village green” with a stately Andrew Carnegie library.
 Once boarded up storefronts have been turned into restaurants, offices, an art gallery, and other businesses.
 The streetcar tracks are gone, but Metro’s Number 7 still links Columbia City to its past, providing service to downtown through the power of electricity.
-The trolleys run every half hour, the same schedule as the streetcars on the old electric railway.
+The trolleys buses run every seven minutes most of the day, much more frequently than the streetcars on the old electric railway.